 America Street (Revised Edition) substantially expands and updates our classic collection of multicultural stories and is now available.

-The Eloquent Poem, coming in May, is an exhilarating anthology of never-before-published poems by more than 100 contemporary poets, each with a micro-essay on how each poem came to be.
+The Eloquent Poem is an exhilarating anthology of never-before-published poems by more than 100 contemporary poets, each with a micro-essay on how each poem came to be.